FacePerceiver/FaRL/README.md

 This repo hosts official implementation of our CVPR2022 paper "[**General Facial Representation Learning in a Visual-Linguistic Manner**](https://arxiv.org/abs/2112.03109)".
 ## Updates
+- [04/05/2023] State-of-the-art face alignment and face parsing model is ready for easy usage in [facer](https://github.com/FacePerceiver/facer).
 - [21/06/2022] [LAION-Face](https://github.com/FacePerceiver/LAION-Face) dataset was released.
 - [10/03/2022] FaRL was accepted by CVPR 2022 as Oral presentation.
 - [02/03/2022] [facer](https://github.com/FacePerceiver/facer) was released.
 It is a face related toolkit build upon FaRL.